 Female language, even for people!

 Laura De Benedetti in The right world writes with a feminine language, not only in indicating professions but also experimentally using the ‘inclusive feminine’.
-She demonstrates how this grammatical rule, usually practiced with the male, effectively cancels the non-inclusive gender when you generally speaks about men or women, sons or daughters, groups of people.
-In this way, using a feminine language, she proves that men disappear from the background.
+She demonstrates how this grammatical rule, usually practiced with the male, effectively cancels the non-inclusive gender when you generally speak about men or women, sons or daughters, groups of people.
+In this way, using feminine language, she proves that men disappear from the background.

-This feature becomes particularly relevant in some languages, including Italian, French, German, Spanish, which have the female and the male gender and the male gender is used as an ‘inclusive neutral’ to indicate groups of people.
+This feature becomes particularly relevant in some languages, including Italian, French, German, Spanish, which have the female and the male gender, and the male gender is used as an ‘inclusive neutral’ to indicate groups of people.